- Describe human testicular and ovarian reproductive anatomies

 Human Reproductive Anatomy

-The reproductive tissues of male and female humans develop similarly in utero until about the seventh week of gestation when a low level of the hormone testosterone is released from the gonads of the developing male.
-Testosterone causes the primitive gonads to differentiate into male sexual organs.
+The reproductive tissues of male and female humans develop similarly in utero until about the seventh week of gestation when, in some cases, a low level of the hormone testosterone is released from the gonads.
+Testosterone causes the primitive gonads to differentiate into sexual organs, such as the scrotum and penis.
 When testosterone is absent, the primitive gonads develop into ovaries.
 Tissues that produce a penis in males produce a clitoris in females.
 The tissue that will become the scrotum in a male becomes the labia in a female.
 Thus the male and female anatomies arise from a divergence in the development of what were once common embryonic structures.

 Male Reproductive Anatomy